FastFurios/Rest-in-Lease/README.md

 * the results should show up as the first row in the table below.
 * Be patient at the first request to the API as AWS Lambda takes a while to start the service.
 Subsequent calls are responded quickly.
 Remark:
-* CORS is enabled in the GET request as the request to the AWS API goes to another domain then the the domain the webpage came from (=localhost).
-It is important that CORS is set in the API Gateway as described above.
+* CORS is enabled in the GET request as the request to the AWS API goes to another domain then the domain the webpage came from (i.e. localhost).
+It is important that the CORS parameters are set in the API Gateway as described above.
+API Gateway will return the right http headers, e.g. Access-Control-Allow-Origin=* , indicating that API requests from a webpage loaded into the browser from localhost or from any other domain are OK.